The B Team: History

-In 2013, a group of leaders came together following a series of workshops that included civil society leaders, systems experts, sustainability pioneers, economists and entrepreneurs.
-Inspired by the work of Lester Brown and the B Corporation movement, they labeled their vision for a better way of doing business 'Plan B,' and 'The B Team' emerged.
-The B Team intends to achieve this vision by starting at home, working to advance Challenges in their own companies that get right to the heart of the issues that cause companies to remain rooted in 'Plan A' - business as usual, and to empower business leaders around the world to join them.
+In 2013, a group of executives held a series of workshops that included civil society leaders, systems experts, sustainability pioneers, economists and entrepreneurs.
+Inspired by the work of Lester Brown and the B Corporation movement, they labeled their vision for better business as 'Plan B,' and 'The B Team' emerged.
+The B Team executives intend to work "challenges" into their own companies to lessen dependence on 'Plan A', or business as usual.

 The B Team was incubated by Virgin Unite, the charitable arm of the Virgin Group, which had previously incubated such organizations the Elders and the Carbon War Room.
 In October 2012, Branson and Zeitz announced the formation of The B Team.
 Its first CEO was Derek Handley, co-founder of The Hyperfactory.
 It has since grown to include over 32 leaders and is currently chaired by Jesper Brodin, CEO of Ingka Group (IKEA).

-Halla Tomasdottir is the current CEO of The B Team, leading the organisation since August 2018.
+Leah Seligmann was appointed Chief Change Catalyst and CEO of The B Team in October 2024.
+This followed the departure of The B Team's long-serving CEO, Halla Tomasdottir, who campaigned for and won the 2024 Icelandic Presidential Election.